picturesofultra/picturesofultra.github.io/content/videos/2016/fous_de_la_diagonale.rst

 :slug: fous-de-la-diagonale
 :date: 2021-01-06
-:summary: French TV short on the 2016 "Diagonale des Fous".
-Its covers mostly the adventure of the average "fous" (crazies) that embark on this journey.
+:summary: French TV short on the 2016 Diagonale des Fous.
+Its covers mostly the adventure of the average fous (crazies) that embark on this journey.
 :release_year: 2016
 :duration: 24 min
 :language: French